Introducing a dignified approach to continence care in residential aged care

 • Based on the best available evidence

-• Consistent with the expectations of people with incontinence and their families
+• Consistent with the expectations of individuals with incontinence in residential aged care and their families.

 In 2022, the team was awarded the Barry Cahill Travel Scholarship for their research about aged care residents’ expectations and preferences for continence care at the National Conference on Incontinence in Melbourne.
-The findings informed the design of the model.
 They also received a Best in Category Prize in Geriatrics/Gerontology for their abstract and presentation at ICS2021 about the model from the International Continence Society in 2021.

-NARI thank the Continence Foundation of Australia for funding this project, and members of the Project Advisory Group, and expert advisors, who kindly and generously shared their expertise and were vital to the development of this model.
-Chaired by Dr Susan Hunt (Aged Care Consultant, Leisten Hunt Pty Ltd), the Project Advisory Group included people with the lived experience, and representatives from the Continence Foundation of Australia, the Australian Government Department of Health, Alzheimer’s WA, the Australian Nursing and Midwifery Federation, Bolton Clarke, Carers Victoria, COTA Tasmania, and Edith Cowan University.
+NARI thanks Continence Health Australia for funding this project, and members of the Project Advisory Group, and expert advisors, who kindly and generously shared their expertise and were vital to the development of this model.
+Chaired by Dr Susan Hunt (Aged Care Consultant, Leisten Hunt Pty Ltd), the Project Advisory Group included people with the lived experience, and representatives from the Continence Health Australia, the Australian Government Department of Health, Alzheimer’s WA, the Australian Nursing and Midwifery Federation, Bolton Clarke, Carers Victoria, COTA Tasmania, and Edith Cowan University.

-You can find out more about the model on the Foundation’s website here: Continence SMART Care
+You can find out more about the model on the Foundation’s website here: My Continence Care

 Contact at NARI: Dr Joan Ostaszkiewicz